-Measures
+Medsares

 ☐ Slaughter of animals tested positive

-∀accination

-Treatment of animal products

 ☑ Disposal of products

-Monitoring or surveillance
+☐ Monitoring or surveillance

 Other, please specify

 antimicrobial residue testing

 4.2 Designation of the central authority in charge of supervising and coordinating the departments responsible for implementing the programme

 Describe the authorities in charge of supervising and coordinating the departments responsible for implementing the programme and the different operators involved.
 Descrive the responsabilities of all involved.